 This blog post is all about self care tips.

-Life is stressful.
-Then add in being a business owner of a home daycare.
-You've changed 50 diapers, wiped noses unlimited times, and acted as a chef, maid, and teacher, all in a matter of 9 hours.
+Life is stressful!
+Now, let's add in being a business owner.
+A business owner of a home daycare, at that!
+You've changed 50 diapers, wiped noses unlimited times, and acted as a chef, maid, referee, and teacher, all in a matter of 9 hours.
 You're exhausted and overstimulated.
+Sound familiar?

 What Is Self Care

-Self care is the art and practice of intentionally taking care of yourself every single day.
+Self care is the practice of intentionally taking care of yourself every single day.
 It's not just pampering yourself, although that sounds like fun!

 It's about making sure you have the energy, patience, and strength to handle your daily responsibilities.